-Staff, parents, and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
+Staff, parents, Trustees, and Governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
 Publication includes verbal conversations or writing including content placed on social media sites.

-School will ensure that pupils are aware of how they can raise a concern should they be worried about a member of staffs conduct, this may be for example by talking to a trusted adult - information is clearly present on toilet doors, in the staff kitchen and staffroom.
+Our schools will ensure that students are aware of how they can raise a concern should they be worried about a member of staff's conduct, by talking to a trusted adult or using the online reporting system.